 Several interesting animal species make St. Francois State Park their home.
-Enrolled in the state's Watchable Wildlife program, the park offers excellent opportunities to view popular favorites, such as white-tailed deer and wild turkey.
+The park offers excellent opportunities to view popular favorites, such as white-tailed deer and wild turkey.
 Park visitors are just as likely to see raccoons, owls, hawks and a countless variety of songbirds.
 The observant visitor may even catch a glimpse of a collared lizard, beaver, bobcat or coyote.
 Visitors of all ages will find something remarkable at every turn.